Saturday, May 29, 2021

 • Luke's book of Acts begins our public ministry with the HS.

 Every year we revisit images of visible fire and audible wind as evidence of the Holy Spirit's presence among us and within us.
 Today's account starts with Jesus' followers gathered together.
 Strong tradition says they were in the same upper room as during the last supper on Maundy Thursday, but the actual physical location remains unknown.
-Everyone from everywhere was in Jerusalem for the Jewish Pentecost to celebrate the wheat/grain harvest and probably God's giving the Sinai Covenant of Ten Words or Ten Commandments via Moses.
+Everyone from everywhere was in Jerusalem for the Jewish Pentecost to celebrate the wheat/grain harvest and God's giving the Sinai Covenant of Ten Words or Ten Commandments via Moses.
 Parallel to Easter and Pentecost, Shavuot refers to seven weeks – "a week of weeks" – after Passover.
 The day of Pentecost is one of the three most major Christian festivals; the Jewish Pentecost was one of the three mandated festivals.

 This all ends of the earth with devout Jews from every nation under heaven not only represented geographical diversity and inclusion; in addition, it was about historical inclusion.
 The Storytellers Bible explains this assembly was historically impossible for the first century because Medes had disappeared a couple of centuries earlier.